graphql/graphql-spec/spec/Section 4 -- Introspection.md

   - Accepts the argument `includeDeprecated` which defaults to {false}.
 If {true}, deprecated enum values are also returned.
 - All other fields must return {null}.
+- `directives` must return the ordered set of directives applied to this enum.

 **Input Object**